Skip to content

 What the auditor receives.

 A regulator review is not won on claims.
-It is won on evidence.
-Deeplinq treats the evidence layer as first-class.
+It is won on evidence. deeplinq treats the evidence layer as first-class.

 Every prompt, retrieval, model call, and agent action is archived with full decision trace — inputs, retrieved context, model version, parameters, reasoning path where exposed, human approval status where a gate applies.